 [Singapore] — TotallyAwesome, Asia-Pacific’s leading kid-safe digital media company, has released its annual study on the online habits of children in the region.
 Started in 2014, the Kids’ Digital Insights report is one of the most trusted resources for media, brands and agencies.

-Sydney, Australia (AUG 2019)– Ninety-five percent of Aussie parents are worried about their children’s exposure on social networks.
-The Kids’ Digital Insights Study conducted by kid-centric digital media company TotallyAwesome late last year found a whopping 89 percent of parents are worried about their kids’ safety on social media.
+Sydney, Australia (AUG 2019)– The Kids’ Digital Insights Study conducted by kid-centric digital media company TotallyAwesome late last year found a whopping 89 percent of parents are worried about their kids’ safety on social media.
 Among their key concerns are inappropriate content, cyberbullying and lack of privacy protection.
 Kids, themselves, are also very much worried about their personal information being shared online, found a recent survey by the company.
 The results were much higher than anticipated, observed TotallyAwesome’s Chief Operating Officer, Marcus Herrmann.

 TotallyAwesome has partnered with Nickelodeon Australia to successfully launch a local PopJam channel for the iconic kids entertainment brand, allowing them to safely communicate to their under-13 audience in Australia via the leading kid-safe and COPPA compliant social media content platform.

 In 2017, PwC released the ground-breaking Kids Digital Media Report, which estimated that the value of the global kids digital advertising market would hit $1.2bn by 2021.
 They have just released their latest report with updated data and trends.
 It’s a compelling read.

 Platforms like Snapchat, Instagram, YouTube are all designed for adult audiences and despite being used by vast numbers of kids, have no support for under-13 engagement (in fact, legally they can’t).